Amit Malviya

 Amit Malviya is an Indian politician serving as the national convener of the IT cell of the Bharatiya Janata Party.

-Early life
+He was the subject of the 2022 hoax by the website The Wire, which falsely claimed that he had powers to remove twitter posts on command.'

-Malviya is from Prayagraj, Uttar Pradesh.
+Hailing from Prayagraj, Uttar Pradesh.
 He completed his BBM from Dayalbagh Educational Institute and PGDM Finance Management from Symbiosis Institute of Management Studies Symbiosis International University.
 He went on to work in the banking sector for a number of years.

-Bharatiya Janata Party

 In 2009, Malviya gained prominence in the BJP through the forum 'Friends of BJP'.
-Following this he was made the head of the BJP IT Cell.
+Following this he was made the head of the BJP IT Cell in the year 2015.
+Malviya has been accused of spreading disinformation by entertainment website scroll.in.

-Several social media posts by Malviya were criticized for being misinformation.
-In December 2020, Twitter flagged a tweet by Malviya about the farmers' protest as 'manipulated media'.